SergiuTiron/NetNote-App/README.md

 #### Note searching

-- Notes can be searched through the searchbar above the search
+- Notes can be searched through the searchbar above the search.
-- Notes are searched based on the current collection that is selected or in all collections if 'All' is selected
+- Notes are searched based on the current collection that is selected or in all collections if 'All' is selected.
-- The search is done in both the note content and the note title
+- The search is done in both the note content and the note title.
+- There is a search icon that focuses the search bar when pressed.

 #### Languages